 A protocol consists of a set of rules and procedures which govern the exchange of data between two or more devices.
 Protocols define how the transmission of data will precisely take place between electronic devices such as computers.
 They set the standard procedures for communication and exchange of information.

 The International Organization for Standardization established the Open Systems Interconnection (OSI).
 It is one such widely used Internet protocol that lays down the standard for communication over different networks.
 The model divides the process of data transmission in a series of seven layers.

-Other important internet protocols are TCP/IP, HTTPS, SMTP, and DNS.
+Some of the important internet protocols are TCP/IP, HTTPS, DNS and SMTP.

 What is SMTP?

 The Simple Mail Transfer Protocol is a communication protocol that allows the users on the same or different computers to send mails over the internet.
 It involves a particular set of guidelines according to which the communication via mail takes place.

 SMTP acts as a push protocol by transmitting the mail on and across the networks.
 It comes under the application layer of TCP/IP protocol, where it works in 'store and forward' manner.